The next most dreadful thing you can face after suffering downtime is your website being too slooooooooow.

 Your server works, but you cannot directly influence it.
 This is because your server’s speed is your web hosting provider’s territory.
 Even though the response time is an essential part of your server’s performance, you cannot make it work faster (or better).

 You have just got a few seconds to ensure that your page fully loads and grabs your visitors’ attention.
 Otherwise, you will lose them because no one wants to wait for 10+ seconds these days.
-Here are some eloquent Kissmetrics statistics on the subject:

 The page load speed is as important to your website’s success as uptime is.
 The same things are at stake here: